gikeymarcia/nebula-net/README.md

+TODO: conftest.py?
 # Python Project Template

 A basic skeleton to begin a new python project.

 If this is your first Python package I highly recommend you read the [Real Python][realpython] article on the topic.
 Much of what they cover is within this skeleton.

 # Quickstart